jtdaugherty/text-markup/README.md

 ===========

 This library provides a data structure for associating arbitrary metadata ("markup") with subsequences of text.
+The motivation for this library is to provide a tool for tracking the assignment of text attributes to text sequences in terminal applications where we may want to perform many such assignments by searching text with regular expressions or using parsers to do syntax highlighting.

 The main interface to the library is through three functions:

  * `toMarkup` - convert a `Text` into a `Markup a`,
  * `markRegion` - mark a region of the `Text` with a metadata value of